 The Federal Processing Center will send your information electronically to UNT Student Financial Aid and Scholarships (SFAS) and a file will be created.
-You will be able to check the student's file at my.unt.edu.
+After acceptance in TAMS, you will be able to check the student's file at my.unt.edu.
 It will let you know where you are in processing, what step to take next, and accept the awards once they are awarded.

 UNT Financial Aid Website: financialaid.unt.edu

 FAFSA is the only external form that UNT uses to consider students for all Federal, State and Local grants.
-TAMS will also consider the student for the TAMS Room and Board Scholarship from the FAFSA.
+TAMS will also consider the student for the TAMS Supplemental Scholarship from the FAFSA.
 If the students still need funds at that point then they can be considered for Student/Parent Loans.

-Students are invited to attend TAMS because of their academic status and receive Tuition and Fees Scholarships and Book Scholarships each year.
+Students are invited to attend TAMS because of their academic status and receive Tuition and Fees Scholarships each year.